mbradburn/lifepo-battery/README.md

 ![assembled battery](images/battery.jpg)

 The user interface is in the lid.
-I sprang for a dual-powerpole panel-mount outlet from PowerWerx because I liked the (hopefully) rain-resistant cover, but it's grievously expensive for what it is &mdash; $25, including shipping.
+I sprang for a dual-powerpole panel-mount outlet from PowerWerx because I liked the (somewhat?) rain-resistant cover, but it's grievously expensive for what it is &mdash; $25, including shipping.
 I found more affordable ones on EBay, but without the rain-resistant bit.

-I put binding posts on as well, I had them lying around but they're not expensive.
-My thinking is that there may be some 12V accessory we want to power but which doesn't have a powerpole plug; I can use my pocketknife to give it bare leads to attach to the binding posts, whereas I may not have a powerpole crimper to make a more professional connection.

 USB charging ports are nice for charging phones and things, and I have a USB reading lamp that I could use to light the desk at a field station.
-This one was $12 or so at Amazon, it has a voltmeter built in so it's easy to see whether the battery needs charging.
+This USB socket was $12 or so at Amazon, and it has a voltmeter built in so it's easy to see whether the battery needs charging.
 It needs to be switched so it won't drain the battery, so I bought a cheap weather-resistant switch off of EBay.

-I did the wiring with 12ga THHN from a previous project and some crimp-on terminals.
-It's not too tricky:
+I did the wiring with 12ga THHN and some crimp-on terminals and wire nuts.
+It's not too tricky, mostly just connecting red wires to red wires and black to black:

 ![lid underside](images/under-lid.jpg)